 About Me

-I’m a research scientist at Cohere for AI, where I conduct research on large language models, centered around multilinguality, reinforcement learning, and evaluation.
+I’m a senior research scientist at Cohere for Labs, where I conduct research on large language models, centered around multilinguality, reinforcement learning, and evaluation.
 Previously I worked at Google Research, Montreal, with a focus on machine translation.
 Very broadly speaking, I am interested in the intersection of natural language processing (NLP) and machine learning, especially where multiple languages come into play.

 🎯My long-term goal for NLP research is to make it more accessible, along multiple dimensions: